 Exhibit your dog.
 Be prepared to answer questions about your pet's health record.
-The dog must be on a leash or in a cage, and should have been vaccinated not less than one month or more than one year before show.
+The dog must be on a leash or in a cage, and should have been vaccinated within one year of the show.
 Contact your veterinarian for more information.
-Posters are not allowed.
-Bring your pet record sheet.
-A member in the first year of this project may prepare a display to an activity completed in the project.
-Be prepared to discuss the activity and any results.
-This exhibit will be shown at the General Show.
-Only a first year member who does not show an animal may receive a premium.